onsi/biloba/docs/index.md

 ## Running Arbitrary Javascript

-Biloba will happily allow you to run arbitrary JavaScript on the page for any tab.
+We covered running JavaScript that's scoped to a particular element using `b.InvokeOn/b.InvokeWith` - but Biloba will also happily allow you to run arbitrary JavaScript on the page for any tab.
 This can often be a convenient shortcut to make a more complex assertion in JavaScript, or to make assertions on the state of your web application that may be overly difficult/complex to make simply by interrogating the DOM alone.

 To run JavaScript: